TongWR/website-performance-optimization/README.md

 Code and other assets in dist will be re-generated from src folder again!

+## General Optimizations
+1. HTML/CSS/JS are minified.
+2. Images are optimized.

+## Optimizations in index.html
+1. Inline render-blocking CSS.
+2. Move inline script from top of page to bottom of page.
+3. Load Google Analytics script asynchronously.

 ## Optimizations in views/js/main.js

 1. Access DOM elements of moving pizzas once, not every time updatePositions is called.